lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 9. State Ownership

-A predictable system begins with clear ownership.
-State should have one clear owner, and the code that owns that state should normally control the approved ways that state changes.
+Predictable behavior begins with clearly identified ownership.
+Important state should have one identifiable owner, and that owner should define the approved paths through which the state can be read, changed, synchronized, and eventually cleaned up.

 ##### Preferred